tropicsquare/libtropic-linux/TS1302_devkit/README.md

   * jinja2
   * jsonschema

-The recommended method is to use Python virtual environment to install those packages:
+The recommended method is to use Python virtual environment to install those packages.
+Instructions for Linux:
 ```shell
 python3 -m venv .venv
 source .venv/bin/activate